Prediction of several Co-based La$_3$Ni$_2$O$_7$-like superconducting materials: Abstract

 \section{Abstract}

-High temperature superconductivity has been found in Fe, Ni, and Cu compounds, but not Co, where the Ni compounds include the recently found bilayer nickelate La$_3$Ni$_2$O$_7$ under high pressure.
-Here we theoretically predict several Co-based La$_3$Ni$_2$O$_7$-like high-temperature superconducting materials.
-With electron doping to high-pressure bilayer cobaltate La$_3$Co$_2$O$_7$, we find that LaTh$_2$Co$_2$O$_7$, La$_3$Ni$_2$O$_5$Cl$_2$, and La$_3$Ni$_2$O$_5$Br$_2$ may show similar crystal structures and strongly correlated electronic structures to bilayer nickelate La$_3$Ni$_2$O$_7$ under high pressure.
-Within the random‑phase approximation (RPA), the leading pairing symmetry in these materials is $s$-wave.
+High-temperature superconductivity has been found in Fe-, Ni-, and Cu-based compounds but has remained elusive in Co-based materials.
+The recent discovery of superconductivity in pressurized bilayer nickelate La$_3$Ni$_2$O$_7$ has renewed interest in related layered systems.
+Here, we predict several Co-based analogs that may realize similar physics.
+Electron doping of the high-pressure bilayer cobaltate La$_3$Co$_2$O$_7$ yields LaTh$_2$Co$_2$O$_7$, La$_3$Ni$_2$O$_5$Cl$_2$, and La$_3$Ni$_2$O$_5$Br$_2$, which exhibit closely related crystal structures and strongly correlated electronic states.
+Random-phase-approximation calculations reveal $s$-wave as the leading pairing symmetry in these compounds.

 {\it Introduction}.
-Since the discovery of cuprate superconductors, their unconventional superconducting properties have attracted enormous interest~\cite{cw1987science,schilling1993nature,putilin1993nature,park1995jacs}.
-Subsequent discoveries of high temperature superconducting phases in Fe-based and Ni-based compounds have highlighted the role of strong correlations in 3$d$ transition-metal systems~\cite{iron-based2008kamihara,rotter2008prl,johnston2010puzzle,li2020superconducting,li2019superconductivity,sun2023nature,zhu2024superconductivity}.
-The nickelates were theoretically predicted to exhibit superconductivity by analogy with cuprates, and some materials have also been experimentally confirmed in recent years~\cite{similar2020PRX,poltavets2009prl,poltavets2010prl,sakakibara2020prl}.
-The successful extension of superconductivity from cuprates to nickelates provides a promising direction for the exploration of other transition metal-based superconductors.
-Recently, nickelates La$_3$Ni$_2$O$_7$ have emerged as promising analogs, exhibiting correlation-driven instabilities that may underpin superconductivity~\cite{sun2023nature}.
-However, investigating isoelectronic systems beyond nickel—such as cobaltates, where Co exhibits tunable spin states—could reveal novel routes to high-$T_c$ superconductivity.
+Since the discovery of cuprate superconductors, their unconventional properties have attracted sustained interest~\cite{cw1987science,schilling1993nature,putilin1993nature,park1995jacs}.
+Subsequent discoveries of high-temperature superconducting phases in Fe- and Ni-based compounds have further highlighted the role of strong correlations in 3$d$ transition-metal systems~\cite{iron-based2008kamihara,rotter2008prl,johnston2010puzzle,li2020superconducting,li2019superconductivity,sun2023nature,zhu2024superconductivity}.
+Nickelate compounds were theoretically predicted to exhibit superconductivity by analogy with cuprates, and several materials have since been confirmed experimentally~\cite{botana2020PRX,poltavets2009prl,poltavets2010prl,sakakibara2020prl}.
+The successful extension of superconductivity from cuprates to nickelates provides a promising avenue for the exploration of other transition-metal-based superconductors.
+Recently, pressurized bilayer nickelate La$_3$Ni$_2$O$_7$ (LNO) has been established as a high-temperature superconductor with $T_c \approx 80$ K, driven by strong electronic correlations and associated instabilities~\cite{sun2023nature}.
+Motivated by this, it is natural to investigate isoelectronic systems beyond nickel—such as cobaltates, where Co exhibits tunable spin states—as potential platforms for high-$T_c$ superconductivity.